kolinalabs/web-site/readme.md

   ## Guia Geral

-Esclarecimentos gerais relacionados a documentação:
+Esclarecimentos gerais relacionados à documentação:

   <a name="guia--nomenclaturas"></a><a name="1.1"></a>
   - [1.1](#guia--nomenclaturas) **Nomenclaturas**: